Protect your new Nintendo Switch OLED with these cases

 Official Nintendo designs: HORI Protection Case for Nintendo Switch

-HORI not only offers a great amount of protection with its hardshell case, but it also offers several officially licensed designs that include favorite Nintendo characters like Mario, Pokemon, and Zelda.
+HORI not only offers a great amount of protection with its hardshell case, but this case looks good while doing it.
+IT holds up to 10 cartridges and has a soft interior.

 Large carrying capacity: Lalumix Carrying Case for Nintendo Switch